zackstout/aoc-2025/README.md

 ## --- Day 10: Factory ---

 First part is pretty straightforward BFS.
 Another tricky part 2.
 Seems we may want an [integer linear solver](https://en.wikipedia.org/wiki/Integer_programming) of some kind.

+Let's try using Python so we can easily access Z3.
+Use `python3` to run it.

+Or actually, use `source .venv/bin/activate` to run virtual environment, then we can use regular `pip` and `python` commands.

 **Part one**: find the minimum number of button presses required to reach a target state (such as "..#."), where each press toggles certain lights.